vishaltak/gitlab-development-kit/doc/gdk_commands.md

 You can easily create a sitespeed report for local `gdk` urls or also online urls with our standardised Sitespeed settings.
-We support local relative and absolute url's as arguments.
+We support local relative and absolute URL's as arguments.
 As soon as the report is done it will be automatically opened in your browser.
-Needs docker installed and running.
+Needs Docker installed and running.

 ```shell
 gdk measure /explore http://127.0.0.1/explore https://gitlab.com/explore